Anita Singhvi: Early life

 Anita Singhvi was born into a business family in Jodhpur, Rajasthan.
 She has a B.A. and LLB.
 She became interested in ghazal singing at the very early age of fifteen and began training under the guidance of Pandit Kshirsagar from the Gwalior gharana.

 Career

 Anita Singhvi made her debut with Naqsh-e-Noor album.
 She has performed a number of concerts both in India and abroad (Middle East, Europe, America).

 Personal life

-Anita Singhvi married noted lawyer and Congress party spokesperson, Abhishek Singhvi.
+Anita Singhvi married noted lawyer and Indian National Congress spokesperson, Abhishek Singhvi.
 They have two sons.

+Award

+Lokmat Sur Jyotsna National Music Award - 2025 Icon Award for her contribution to Indian music.